 The composition of the intestinal flora is very important, especially the colonization with the correct germs.
 For a healthy microbiome, nutrition and intestinal health are crucial to restore and maintain health.

-Hospital St. George is expanding its speciality with internal diagnostics and therapy directed by Petja Piehler, MD, the specialist for gastroenterology.
+Hospital St. George is expanding its speciality with internal diagnostics and therapy.
 Gastrointestinal endoscopy, food intolerance tests and much more are available in the future.

 A healthy bowel / nutrition leads to a greater well-being and thus also to more resistance.
 Illnesses run their course easier and faster when they encounter a strong, healthy and adequately cared for body.

-Our graduate nutrition scientist, Brigitta Robeis, will be happy to see you for individual nutrition / health consultations.
+Our nutrition scientist, Claus Groh, will be happy to see you for individual nutrition / health consultations.